Z-Js-Framework/create-z-project/app/README.md

 > v.0.0.1, Shell

-This is a demo app created using [create-z-app](create), a quick way to start building with z, with recommended project structure and example patterns.
+This is a demo app created using [create-z-project](https://github.com/Z-Js-Framework/create-z-project), a quick way to start building with z, with recommended project structure and example patterns.

 💡 For full documentation on how to use z js, see [Z Js Framework Docs](https://github.com/javaScriptKampala/z-js)